infra/

 | Capabilities | CAPABILITY_NAMED_IAM | Varies |

-The generated security stack (generated/security.yml) is a special case — it is produced by the /ipa.security skill and deployed as a prepare stack, providing shared IAM execution roles and a centralized S3 log bucket.
+The generated security stack (generated/iam.yml) is a special case — it is produced by the /ipa-security skill and deployed as a prepare stack, providing shared IAM execution roles.
+The centralized log bucket (logs/logs.yml) is a separate prepare stack deployed via /ipa-prepare.

 Feature Flag System